mreaugusto/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/README.md

 ## Research

-While working on this ticket, I created a question on [government Stack Overflow](https://stackoverflow.developer.gov.bc.ca/questions/809/826) and the [Vue.js](https://forum.vuejs.org/t/how-to-simulate-user-interaction-in-a-vuex-single-page-web-app-using-javascript/132345/2) forums.
-You may wish to review the question and answer for more detail about how this works.
-There may be a new useful answer posted that suggests an alternative method to automate these forms.
+While working on this ticket in Setptember 2022, I requested help on [government Stack Overflow](https://stackoverflow.developer.gov.bc.ca/questions/809/826) and the [Vue.js forums](https://forum.vuejs.org/t/how-to-simulate-user-interaction-in-a-vuex-single-page-web-app-using-javascript/132345/2).
+You may wish to review any answers there in case an alternative method has been suggested.

 ## Future